pycroscopy/pyUSID/docs/getting_started.rst

 * If you are interested in contributing your code to pyUSID, please look at our `guidelines <./contribution_guidelines.html>`_
 * We also have a handy document for converting your `matlab code to python <./matlab_to_python.html>`_.
 * If you need detailed documentation on all our classes, functions, etc., please visit our `API <./api.html>`_
+* For a concise change-log, please see the `release history <https://github.com/pycroscopy/pyUSID/releases>`_.
 * Please `get in touch <./contact.html>`_ if you would like to use USID and pyUSID for other new or mature scientific packages.
 * Have questions?
 See our `FAQ <./faq.html>`_ to see if we have already answered them.
 * Need help or need to get in touch with us?
 See our `contact <./contact.html>`_ information.